-The doctor then determines if the patient’s symptoms point to Munchausen syndrome as outlined in DSM-IV.
+The doctor then determines if the patient’s symptoms point to Factitious Disorder as outlined in DSM-5.

 The first goal of treatment is to modify the person’s behavior and reduce his or her misuse or overuse of medical resources.
-In the case of factitious disorder by proxy, the main goal is to ensure the safety and protection of any real or potential victims.
+In the case of Factitious Disorder Imposed on Another, the main goal is to ensure the safety and protection of any real or potential victims.
 Once the initial goal is met, treatment aims to resolve any underlying psychological issues that may be causing the person’s behavior or help them find solutions to housing or other social needs.

-The primary treatment for factitious disorders is psychotherapy (a type of counseling).
+The primary treatment for Factitious Disorder is psychotherapy (a type of counseling).
 Treatment likely will focus on changing the thinking and behavior of the individual with the disorder (cognitive-behavioral therapy).
 Family therapy also may be helpful in teaching family members not to reward or reinforce the behavior of the person with the disorder.

-There are no medications to actually treat factitious disorders.
+There are no medications to actually treat Factitious Disorder.
 Medication may be used, however, to treat any related disorder, such as depression or anxiety.
-The use of medications must be carefully monitored in people with factitious disorders due to the risk that the drugs may never be picked up from the pharmacy or may be used in a harmful way.
+The use of medications must be carefully monitored in people with Factitious Disorder due to the risk that the drugs may never be picked up from the pharmacy or may be used in a harmful way.

-People with factitious disorders are at risk for health problems associated with hurting themselves by causing symptoms.
+People with Factitious Disorder are at risk for health problems associated with hurting themselves by causing symptoms.
 In addition, they may suffer health problems related to multiple tests, procedures, and treatments, and are at high risk for substance abuse and suicide attempts.
-A complication of factitious disorder by proxy is the abuse and potential death of the victims.
+A complication of Factitious Disorder Imposed on Another is the abuse and potential death of the victims.

-What is the prognosis (outlook) for people with factitious disorders?
+What is the prognosis (outlook) for people with Factitious Disorder?

-Some people with factitious disorders suffer one or two brief episodes of symptoms.
-In most cases, however, factitious disorder is a chronic, or long-term, condition that can be very difficult to treat.
-Additionally, many people with factitious disorders deny they are faking symptoms and will not seek or follow treatment.
+Some people with Factitious Disorder suffer one or two brief episodes of symptoms.
+In most cases, however, Factitious Disorder is a chronic, or long-term, condition that can be very difficult to treat.
+Additionally, many people with Factitious Disorder deny they are faking symptoms and will not seek or follow treatment.

-There is no known way to prevent factitious disorders.
+There is no known way to prevent Factitious Disorder.
 However, it may be helpful to start treatment in people as soon as they begin to have symptoms.

 Can't find the health information you’re looking for?